cmstar/go-conv/README_zh.md

 fmt.Println(conv.String(3.14))       // -> "3.14"
 fmt.Println(conv.Float64("invalid")) // -> get an error

-// When converting intergers, overflow-checking is applied. fmt.Println(conv.Int8(1000)) // -> overflow
+// When converting integers, overflow-checking is applied. fmt.Println(conv.Int8(1000)) // -> overflow

 // A zero value of number is converted to false; a non-zero value is converted to true.